 In January 2021, Montauk Renewables undertook the Reorganization Transactions which resulted in the Company owning all of the assets and entities (excluding Montauk USA) through which MNK's business and operations were conducted.
 As a result of the Distribution, the options outstanding under MNK's Employee Share Appreciation Rights Scheme (the "SAR Plan") were cancelled.
-The Company recorded \$2,050 of accelerated compensation expense in its consolidated statements of operations within general and administrative expenses in connection with the cancellation of the options under the SAR Plan for the year ended December 30, 2021.
+The Company recorded \$2,050 of accelerated compensation expense in its consolidated statements of operations within general and administrative expenses in connection with the cancellation of the options under the SAR Plan for the year ended December 31, 2021.

 The board of directors of Montauk Renewables adopted the Montauk Renewables, Inc. Equity and Incentive Compensation Plan ("MRI EICP") in January 2021.
 Following the closing of the IPO, the board of directors of Montauk Renewables approved the grant of non-qualified stock options, restricted stock unit and restricted stock awards to the employees of Montauk Renewables and its subsidiaries in January 2021.
 In connection with the restricted stock grants the officers of the Company made elections under Section 83(b) of the Code.
 Pursuant to such elections, the Company withheld 950,214 shares of common stock from such awards at a price of \$11.38 per share from such awards.
-The Company records and reports share-based compensation for stock options, restricted stock, and restricted stock units when vested, in the case of restricted stock and restricted stock units, and when exercised, in the case of options, and such awards will be settled in shares of common stock of Montauk Renewables.
-As of December 31, 2021, unrecognized MRI EICP compensation expense for awards the Company expects to vest approximated \$12,263 and will be recognized over approximately 5 years.
+The Company records and reports restricted shares and restricted stock units when vested and in the case of options, when such awards are settled in the Company's common stock.
+As of December 31, 2022, unrecognized MRI EICP compensation expense for awards the Company expects to vest approximated \$17,921 and will be recognized over approximately 4 years.

-In connection with a May 2021 asset acquisition, 1,250,000 restricted stock awards ("RS Awards") were granted to two employees of the Company in connection with their respective employment.
-The RS Awards vest over a five-year period and are subject to the achievement of time and performance based vesting criteria over such period.
-The performance targets in the RS Awards relate to the attainment of three EBITDA goals as defined in the underlying agreements beginning on or after the third anniversary of the grant date.
-The Company completed its assessment and no compensation expense for the RS Awards has been recorded for the year ended December 31, 2021.
-The grant date fair value of the RS Awards is \$11,300.
+In connection with a May 2021 asset acquisition, 1,250,000 restricted stock awards ("RS Awards") were granted to two employees that were hired by the Company in connection with such acquisition.
+The RS Awards were to vest over a five-year period and subject to the achievement of time and performance-based vesting criteria over such period.
+In May 2022, the RS Awards were amended to remove the performance-based vesting criteria and will only be subject to time-based vesting requirements over a five-year period.
+The awards were revalued at \$15,500.
+Stock compensation expense related to the two awards was \$2,863 for the year ended December 31, 2022.

-The restricted stock, restricted stock unit and option awards are subject to vesting schedules that commence or conclude, in the case of the option and restricted stock unit awards, on the one-year anniversary of the grant date and are subject to the terms and conditions of the MRI EICP and related award agreements including, in the case of the restricted stock awards, each officer having made an election under Section 83(b) of the Code.
+The restricted stock, restricted stock units and option awards are subject to vesting schedules that commence or conclude, in the case of the option and restricted stock unit awards, on the one-year anniversary of the grant date and are subject to the terms and conditions of the MRI EICP and related award agreements including, in the case of the restricted stock awards, each officer having made an election under Section 83(b) of the Code.
 The Company recorded \$10,813 of compensation expense in its consolidated statements of operations within general and administrative expenses for the year ended December 31, 2021 in connection with the withheld 950,214 shares associated with the Section 83(b) elections.